 Infrastructure as a service often has the above broad design.
 However, this might change based on the individual provider and their services.

-Difference Between IaaS Vs. SaaS Vs. PaaS Cloud computing services include Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Platform as a Service (PaaS).
+Difference Between IaaS, SaaS, and PaaS Cloud computing services include Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Platform as a Service (PaaS).
 However, they vary in the amount of control and resources provided to the customer.

 SaaS is based on IaaS and gives consumers access to software applications hosted and managed by the SaaS provider.
 These programs are web-based and accessible over the internet.
 Salesforce, Office 365, and Gmail are all examples of SaaS.